thunderbird/send-suite/README.md

 ## Prerequisites

+Make sure you install [docker](https://www.docker.com/get-started/) for local development.

-You'll need the following to run the server and use the client:
+If you're developing changes to the our account workflow, you'll need the following to run the server and use the client:

-- An account on the FXA staging server.
-A client id and secret for the FXA staging server.
-If you're part of the TB team, see 1Password, in the Services vault.
-See [Public login](#public-login) for an alternative to this.
+- An account on the FXA staging server
+- The client id and secret for the FXA staging server (in 1Password, in the Services vault)

-- Make sure you install [docker](https://www.docker.com/get-started/) for local development.

 ## Setting up the apps